 Other symptoms of birth trauma involve being overly alert to danger, being irritable and overly anxious about things that could go wrong.
 Women who experience birth trauma may also have feelings of guilt and blame themselves.
 There might also be issues with remembering exactly what happened.
 Memory loss is common when trauma has occurred.

 Birth trauma can co-occur with postnatal depression, but it is not the same thing and the two conditions require different approaches for recovery.

-Some women find it helpful to attend a debriefing session to explore what happened during the birth and talk it through with a midwife or other healthcare professional.
-Contact your midwife, or the maternity unit at your Trust to ask for more information.
+Some women find it helpful to attend a debriefing session to explore what happened during the birth.
+Contact your Midwife, or the Maternity Unit at your Hospital to ask for more information.

 Looking after the mental health of pregnant women, new mothers and those who have experienced birth loss or birth trauma is a top priority of the NHS.

 The Kent and Medway NHS and Social Care Partnership Trust (KMPT) has been selected to be an Early Implementer site for this new service, as part of a testing phase taking place in all regions of England through 2021/22.

 Thrive – Psychological Support for Birth Trauma and Loss is being piloted in east Kent, as a joint partnership between the Kent and Medway Partnership Trust’s (KMPT’s) Specialist Psychologists in the Perinatal Mental Health Community Service (PMHCS), Specialist Mental Health Midwives at the East Kent Hospitals University Foundation Trust (EKHUFT) and Peer Support Workers: women with lived experience of birth trauma and birth loss.